Parking and traffic jams in Yosemite valley tips and tricks

 or risk a BIG fine (up to $5,000)

-with a Yosemite food storage violation ticket, as seen here on window of pickup truck
+with a Yosemite food storage violation ticket, as seen here on the side window of pickup truck

 after the cooler was confiscated from the open back of the pickup by a Law Enforcement Ranger: